O-MO-TE-NA-SHI

 GENMAICHA

-genmaicha-leaf Also a roasted tea, genmaicha is made of bancha and sencha leaves combined with roasted rice.
-This tea also has a distinctive fragrance and considered to be healthful.
+genmaicha-leaf Genmaicha is a blend of bancha or sencha leaves combined with roasted rice.
+This tea has a distinctive fragrance and is considered healthful.
+While not a roasted tea itself, it contains roasted rice.

 HOJICHA

-hojicha-leaf Houjicha is roasted after sencha is dried.
-The roasting process turns this leaves brown and the tea has a strong flavor and fragrance.
-It is thought to be good for the digestion.
-Due to the low caffeine levels of this tea, it is particularly good for drinking with meals or even after dinner.
+hojicha-leaf Hojicha is made by roasting sencha leaves after they have been dried.
+This roasting process turns the leaves brown, resulting in a tea with a strong flavor and distinctive fragrance.
+It is believed to aid digestion.
+Due to its low caffeine content, Hojicha is particularly suitable for drinking with meals or even after dinner.

 KUKICHA

-kukicha-leaf Kukicha also called "stem tea" is actually what remains after sifting Gyokuro and Sencha.
-It has a light sweet taste and is very mild.
-It is often served with traditional Japanese snacks.
+kukicha-leaf Kukicha, also called "stem tea," is made from the stems, stalks, and twigs that remain after sifting Gyokuro and Sencha leaves.
+It has a light, sweet taste and is very mild.
+Kukicha is often served with traditional Japanese snacks.

 MATCHA

-matcha-leaf Match is a fine powder made from Tencha and is dissolved in hot water rather than brewed like Sencha Teas.
-Matcha is recognized mostly for its use in the "Tea Ceremony".
+matcha-leaf Matcha is a fine powder made from specially grown and processed green tea leaves (Tencha).
+Unlike other teas, it is dissolved in hot water rather than steeped.
+Matcha is most widely recognized for its use in the traditional Japanese tea ceremony, but it's also popular in modern culinary applications.

-Sencha GOKUNO was made in a tea garden called "HARUNO-ITTKYUEN"."HARUNO-ITTKYUEN" was awarded the highest gold medal in the "World Green Tea Contest"
+Sencha GOKUNO is made in a tea garden called "HARUNO-ITTKYUEN."
+"HARUNO-ITTKYUEN" was awarded the highest gold medal in the "World Green Tea Contest."

-"HARUNO-ITTKYUEN" is a common tea factory by nine tea farmhouses in Tenryu-ku, Hamamatsu-shi, Shizuoka-ken Haruno-cho.
+"HARUNO-IKKYU-EN" is a cooperative tea factory operated by nine tea farms in Haruno-cho, Tenryu-ku, Hamamatsu City, Shizuoka Prefecture.

 Steeping is the process of making a cup of tea; it is also referred to as brewing.
-In general, two grams of tea per 100ml of water, or about one teaspoon of green tea per five ounce cup, should be used.
-With very high-quality teas like gyokuro, more than this amount of leaf is used, and the leaf is steeped multiple times for short durations.
+In general, use two grams of tea per 100ml of water, or about one teaspoon of green tea per five-ounce cup.
+With very high-quality teas like gyokuro, use more than this amount of leaf, and steep the leaves multiple times for short durations.

-With Sencha, let the water temperature drop to around 70 degrees Celsius.
-For this, pour the hot water into the pot and then into the cups.
+Let the water temperature drop to around 70 degrees Celsius.
+To achieve this, pour the hot water into the teapot and then into the cups.

-Then, place two tablespoons of Sencha leaves into the pot.
-In this demonstration we use two cups, but with this amount of tea you may use up to 5 cups.
+Place two tablespoons of Sencha leaves into the pot.
+This demonstration uses two cups, but this amount of tea can serve up to 5 cups.

-Please pour the tea into each cup little by little, alternating between the cups in the sequel of 1-2-2-1-1-2-2-1・・・ This way, we ensure that the strength of the tea in both cups is about the same.
+Pour the tea into each cup little by little, alternating between the cups in the sequence of 1-2-2-1-1-2-2-1...
+This ensures that the strength of the tea in both cups is about the same.

-For this reason, it is good not to place the lid on the pot after you have served the tea.
+For this reason, it's best not to place the lid on the pot after you have served the tea.

 Arita ware